-Acupuncture and Oriental medicine are powerful tools for achieving a healthy weight, by itself or as a supportive treatment for other weight management programs.
+Acupuncture is a powerful tools for achieving a healthy weight, by itself or as a supportive treatment for other weight management programs.

-Call today and schedule a consultation to see how acupuncture and Oriental medicine can assist you with your weight management goals and help you to live a long, healthy life!
+Call today and schedule a consultation to see how acupuncture can assist you with your weight management goals and help you to live a long, healthy life!